1972 through 1973

 Missing Doll fills in the soundboards gaps with an audience tape of the same night.
 It’s splicing overlaps tapes and sometimes misses a little bit of the board.

-Tarantura2000’s “Last of the 1st” uses the audience tape as it’s foundation.
+Tarantura2000’s “Last of the Last” uses the audience tape as it’s foundation.
 The soundboard is used to fill gaps.
+Most of the splices are long and overlapping.

 Wendy’s title is the same type of mix as Missing Doll, but does a better job.